-Mercury and Air Toxics Rule for power plants
+Mercury and Air Toxics Standards

-Numerous utilities, states, mayors, public health groups, environmental groups, faith groups, small business groups, the NAACP, moms, scientists, sportsmen and the League of United Latin American Citizens have all supported the Mercury and Air Toxics Standards.
+Numerous utilities, states, mayors, public health groups, environmental groups, faith groups, small business groups, the NAACP, moms, scientists, sportsmen and the League of United Latin American Citizens all support these lifesaving protections.

 Although most power plants in the U.S. are already on track to comply with these crucial standards, polluters continue to fight against them in court.

 In June 2015, a sharply divided U.S. Supreme Court ruled 5 to 4 that EPA should have considered costs when it first decided to regulate emissions of mercury and other air toxics, instead of the multiple times it considered them later during the rulemaking.

 In response, EPA performed a supplemental analysis in which it considered the costs of the Mercury and Air Toxics Standards.
 In April 2016, it issued its final finding — fulfilling the directives of the Supreme Court and reaffirming the enormous and cost-effective benefits of reducing mercury and other toxic pollutants.Opponents are now suing over the final finding.
 EDF will continue to fight for these life-saving standards in court.